wangty537/learngit/readme.txt

-git is a distributed version control system git is a free software ddd git has a mutable index called stage
+git is a distributed version control system git is a free sasdd4oftasdgware ddd git has a mutable index called stage sssssssss
-1
-2
-3